-The space above the vehicle operation area is unobstructed and therefore will provide the minimum 14 feet of vertical clearance.
+The space above the vehicle operation area is unobstructed and therefore will provide unobstructed vertical clearance.
 This standard is met.

 (E) In the event that access to the vehicle operation area is not a direct approach into position for operation of the service vehicle, a turnaround, in conformance with the minimum dimension and turning radius requirements shown in Figure 800-10, shall be required to allow safe and convenient access for collection service.